MidnightRaider06/hippos/README.md

 # hippos
-🦛hippOS is a hobby OS kernel that I will attempt to implement from scratch during Summer 2025.
+🦛hippOS is a hobby OS kernel that I will attempt to implement from scratch during Summer 2025 as a learning experience.
 I will document my progress over the summer in this README file including any challenges I face and resources I use.